ivan-tkatchev/tab/README.md

 (In this case, the contents of `mycode` will be prepended to `<expression>`, separated with a comma.)

+Run `tab -h` to see the rest of the supported command-line parameters.

 ## Language tutorial ##

 ### Basic types ###